 CRR is the ultimate tool for the purpose of saving a bank in its hard time.
-Every bank aims to earn profit.
-For this purpose, banks wish to lend its maximum money in the market.
+Every bank aims to earn a profit.
+For this purpose, banks wish to lend their maximum money in the market.
 Let’s assume a bank has Rs 100 crore in the balance sheet.
 For making the maximum profit it would like to lend all the money in the market.
 Thereafter the survival of the bank goes at risk.
 If the loan becomes NPA, it puts an adverse impact on the economy.
 Moreover, by lending all the money in the market, it increases the flow of money in the market.
 With this, the value of currency lessens.
 Further, it leads to ‘Price-inflation’.

 Therefore, by putting the criteria of maintaining the CRR, The central bank achieve two goals;

 Firstly, it saves the bank in a hard time.
 Secondly, it controls the flow of money in the market.

 Altogether, the central bank can increase or decrease the percentage of CRR rate according to need.
 Permissible variation is from 3% to 15%.
 This variation enables the central bank to control the flow of money in the nation.
 When the market needs more supply of money, the rate of CRR can be reduced.
 Further, if the supply of money is high in the market, RBI can increase the CRR rate.
 Due to the increase in the CRR rate, the bank has lesser money to lend.
 2% to 4% inflation is the ideal rate for the Indian Economy.